Policy Options for Improving Dental Coverage for People on Medicare

 - Cost sharing.
 A dental benefit in Part B would be subject to the standard annual Part B deductible, 20 percent coinsurance on each service, and balance billing protections, if designed to track other Part B benefits.
 Preventive dental benefits could be provided with no cost sharing, similar to other Part B preventive benefits, and as envisioned in some legislative proposals.11 Currently, private dental plans often cover preventive services with limited (or no) cost sharing required.
 Other dental benefits could be covered with a 20 percent coinsurance.
 Private dental insurers typically impose coinsurance that varies by service, with higher coinsurance required for more expensive procedures if covered, which can range from 20%-50%.12 Imposing coinsurance rates for Part B dental services that exceed 20 percent would make dental services less affordable for beneficiaries, but less costly for the Medicare program.

 - Annual caps.
 Private plans that cover dental services, including employer-sponsored retiree and individually purchased plans, often cap the annual amount the plan will pay for covered dental services.
-The median limit for private plans (not exclusive to the Medicare population) that impose such limits is $1,500.13 Among Medicare Advantage plans that offer dental benefits, caps are also fairly common, and are typically around $1,000.14 No Medicare Part B benefits are currently subject to an annual dollar limit.
+The median limit for private plans (not exclusive to the Medicare population) that impose such limits is $1,500.13 Among Medicare Advantage plans that offer dental benefits, caps are also common, with an average limit of around $1,300, and the most common limit being $1,000.14 No Medicare Part B benefits are currently subject to an annual dollar limit.

 - Frequency limits.
 Private dental plans and Medicare Advantage plans with dental coverage often impose limits on the frequency of obtaining certain procedures a plan will pay for during a defined timeframe.
 For example, Medicare Advantage plans typically limit oral examinations and cleanings to once every six months.
 Dental plans could also limit the number of a specific procedure (e.g., x-rays, fillings) that may be covered each year.
 Some procedures and treatments may require longer periods of time between covered services, such as a periodontal exam once every three years or dentures once every five years.16